 This lingering profiling, suspicion, and racism certainly affects the workplace.
 In fact, the issue of race in the workplace will only become more pressing, as our workforce becomes increasingly diverse.

-As of 2012, some 36% of our workforce is comprised of people who are not Caucasian.
-These include Hispanics (16%), African American (12%), and Asian (5%).
+Today, some 36% of our workforce is comprised of people who are not Caucasian.
+These include Hispanics (16%), Blacks (12%), and peopel of Asian descent (5%).

 How does your workplace need to respond?
 You need an effective diversity training program, and one facet it must focus on is race.
 Here are 5 ways employees can modify their behavior, to foster racial awareness, respect, and inclusion.

-Avoid Jokes – most jokes rely on making fun of someone.
+Many jokes rely on making fun of someone.
 If you’re making fun of race or ethnicity or nationality, it can only lead to harmful consequences.
 Still want to be witty or funny?
 The safest jokes are always the ones in which people gently poke fun at themselves.

-Say No to Stereotypes – the problem with stereotypes is that they can be hurtful – even when intended as a compliment.
-People often say that African-Americans are great at certain activities, or Asians always excel in a certain area.
+The problem with stereotypes is that they can be hurtful – even when intended as a compliment.
+People often say that Blacks are great at certain activities, or Asians always excel in a certain area.
 But even positive, complementary stereotypes are far from true – and usually frustrate the individual.

-Include All – as we all have different appearances, so too do we have different worldviews.
+As we all have different appearances, so too do we have different worldviews.
 Whenever making business decisions, involve people from diverse races.
 Involving team members from all backgrounds will help ensure that your decisions will be successful in our increasingly multiethnic, multiracial society.